Aino Bach: Biography

 Aino Bach was born in Koeru, Estonia in 1901.
-As a child, she lived in Narva, and attended secondary school in Siberia, before returning to Estonia in 1921.
+As a child, she lived in Narva, and she attended secondary school in Siberia, before returning to Estonia in 1921.
 She studied painting at the Pallas Art School in Tartu under the supervision of Nikolai Triik, and engraving with Ado Vabbe, whom she shared socialist ideals with.
 In 1937, Bach married the painter Kaarel Liimand.
-She worked as a lecturer at her former art school (now renamed after Konrad Mägi) in 1940-1941.
+She worked as a lecturer at her former art school (now renamed after Konrad Mägi) from 1940 to 1941.

 In 1941, during the German occupation of Estonia, Bach was exiled in Yaroslav in the Soviet Union.
-There, she was an active member in the Union of Estonian Artists (ENSV Kunstnike Liidu), founded in 1943.
+There, she was an active member in the Union of Estonian Artists (ENSV Kunstnike Liit), founded in 1943.
 She played a large role in the reorganization of Estonian artistic life with this organization.
 She was a mentor to fellow Estonian artist Evald Okas.
 Bach was awarded the State Prize of the Estonian SSR in 1947.

 After the war, Bach settled in Tallinn.
 She was awarded People’s Artist of the Estonian SSR in 1961.
 Bach died in Tallinn on August 6, 1980.